Chuck, Wilson and the emergence of artificial minds in human-AI conversations: Interpretationist Realism about Characters

-We now turn to the second objection.
-The skeptic may concede that the Ruthless Queen exists as a minded entity but deny that this ontological status transfers to characters simulated by users and LLMs.
-Perhaps the user-LLM interaction is not a case of co-simulation, but rather a case of mere anthropomorphic projection on the part of the user.
-On this view, the user is not interacting with a minded character but is merely attributing character-status to a statistical mirror.
+Because the efficacy of folk psychological explanations of character behaviour cannot obviously be accounted for by attributing a mind to the underlying LLM, we might instead follow Birch in suggesting that the character is best understood as a simulation in the user’s mind.
+Specifically, Birch argues that LLM characters are mere anthropomorphic projections on the part of the user, fuelled by the anthropomimetic qualities of language models \citep[cf.][]{shevlinanthropomimetic}.
+For Birch, the persisting interlocutor illusion is a ``relative'' of the perceptual animacy that we get from watching the Heider-Simmel animation, where two-dimensional triangles appear to us as agents with goals; the salient difference being that the persistent interlocutor illusion is elicited by verbal interaction rather than movement \citep{birch2025ai}.
+On this view, then, we can situate the apparent minds of characters in the minds of users, where the user is understood as engaging in a sustained pretence with \textit{themselves}.

 We readily admit that humans have a tendency to ascribe mental states to non-minded entities \citep{waytz2014mind}.
 Consider the case of Wilson from the film \textit{Cast Away} (2000).
 Wilson---a volleyball with a painted face---becomes the protagonist’s friend, confidante, and teammate.
 Chuck (the human) narrates his life to Wilson and plans his escape with him.
-Yet, despite the richness of Chuck's phenomenological experience of Wilson, Wilson lacks mindedness and psychological continuity.
-Plausibly, in the case where LLMs, rather than humans, are involved in the co-simulation of characters, the situation is comparable to that of Chuck and Wilson.
-On this view, characters arising in LLM-human conversations are merely anthropomorphised entities like Wilson as opposed to minded and psychologically continuous entities.
+Yet, despite the richness of Chuck’s phenomenological experience of Wilson, Wilson lacks mindedness and psychological continuity.
+Plausibly, the situation with users and LLMs is comparable to that of Chuck and Wilson.
+On this view, characters arising in LLM-human conversations are merely anthropomorphised entities like Wilson as opposed to minded entities in their own right.